ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 We are the ShahroodRC team, a group of students passionate about robotics, electronics, and programming, working toward the WRO 2025 competition in the Future Engineers category.

 ### 👨‍💼 Sepehr Yavarzadeh
-- Project Manager and Software Engineer.
-At 16 years old, this is his third year participating in the WRO competition.
+- **Role**: Project Manager and Software Engineer.
+- **Age**: 16
+- **Description**: Hey!
+I'm Sepehr and this is my third WRO season.
+Last year i won the third place in our national competition in Robo Mission category.
+This year i wanted to have a new exprience.
+I love playing the piano and playing the tennis.
+I'm mad at programming, physics and math.
 - sepehryavarzadeh@gmail.com
 - [Instagram](https://www.instagram.com/sepehr.yavarzadeh/)
 - [Github](https://github.com/Sepehryy)